Hello, Qantas! Airline returns to Ballina after 15 years

 As it happens in the Northern Rivers, there was a personal connection for one of the members of the crew that landed the Q400 just after 12.20pm today.

-The crew was formed by Captain Sean Kennedy, first officer Adam Mather, plus flight attendants Fiona Crockett and Cristopher White.
+The crew was formed by Captain Sean Kennedy, first officer Adam Mather, plus flight attendants Fiona Crockett and Christopher White.

 Mr White said to be a regular visitor to the area as his sister is the assistant principal at a school in Ballina.